* Chinese iron ore futures down for second day

 Stocks of construction steel product rebar among Chinese traders have risen to 3.81 million tonnes on Jan.
 19, from a record low of 2.84 million tonnes in mid-December, according to data from SteelHome consultancy.
 SH-TOT-RBARINV

-The most-traded rebar on the Shanghai Futures Exchange rose 0.8 percent to end at 3,937 yuan a tonne, but was still 4 percent lower than a three-month high reached in early December.
+The most-traded rebar on the Shanghai Futures Exchange rose 0.6 percent to 3,927 yuan a tonne, but was still 4 percent lower than a three-month high reached in early December.